SnehaKarthikeyan/problems/README.md

 Input:

-4
+4\n
-We can break up into sentences by separating the main ideas She completed her literature review, and she created her reference list The punctuations can be as important as the words you use A complex sentence contains at least one independent and at least one dependent clause
+We can break up into sentences by separating the main ideas\n She completed her literature review, and she created her reference list\n The punctuations can be as important as the words you use\n A complex sentence contains at least one independent and at least one dependent clause